vincentcoquillard/MobileProjectBreweries/README.md

 There are 3 pages (2 tabs and one modal page).

 First, it is the home page which has twot states:
--when user is connected => list of best breweries in United States
+-when user is connected => list of best breweries in United States provided by an API: https://www.openbrewerydb.org/
 ![alt text](https://github.com/vincentcoquillard/MobileProjectBreweries/blob/master/Screenshots/Capture%20d%E2%80%99e%CC%81cran%202020-12-30%20a%CC%80%2009.35.34.png)

 -when user in not connected => You have to connect using page 2